MASN: Washington Nationals

+From the team's move to D.C. through the 2025 MLB season, MASN produced and aired all non-nationally televised games for the Washington franchise.
+The teams 2005 relocation was contingent on the then-majority-Orioles-owned MASN holding the Nationals TV rights.
+This agreement ended after the 2025 season, with rights for the Nationals eventually being centralized under MLB Local Media.
+Pre- and post-game shows for the Nationals ceased airing on MASN for the 2026 season.

 Other services

 MASN2

-The network also has a companion channel, MASN2, that airs overflow games in order to accommodate both baseball teams' schedules.
+The network also had a companion channel, MASN2, that airs overflow games in order to accommodate both baseball teams' schedules.
+The channel shut down on March 3, 2026, after the Washington Nationals left in favor of MLB Local Media.

 High definition

 MASNHD is a high definition simulcast feed of MASN, which broadcasts in the 1080i resolution format.
 MASN announced that it would launch a full-time HD feed on September 16, 2008, and televise 200 Major League Baseball games in HD in 2009.
-Since 2010, MASN and MASN2 have televised every Orioles and Nationals game not aired on national television in high definition.
+Since 2010, MASN and MASN2 have televised every Orioles game not aired on national television in high definition, and they have televised every Nationals game not aired on national television in high definition up to the end of the 2025 Nationals season.
 In 2012, all sports telecasts on the network began to be letterboxed on the network's standard definition feed via the No. 10 Active Format Description tag format, with graphics framed for 16:9 widescreen displays rather than the 4:3 safe area; games produced by MASN on WDCW and WJZ-TV utilize 4:3-optimized graphics to accommodate standard definition viewers.